sudheera96/Group-4--Hunt-game/README.md

 ## Client
 * Dr. Denise Case
-* Dr. Charles Hoot

-Both Dr. Denise Case and Dr. Charles Hoot are the Assistant Professor of Computer Science, Northwest Missouri State University.
+Both Dr. Denise Case is the Assistant Professor of Computer Science, Northwest Missouri State University.

 ## Administrator Roles in Application
 * Access to all information including app settings